Grandiose Narcissism: How To Spot And Handle It?

 Dealing with a narcissist can be one of the most frustrating situations in our lives.
 They are extremely self-centered and self-absorbed, and they can really test our limits and patience.

-In conclusion, the key to dealing with a narcissist is to understand that they lack empathy and that their world is all about them.
-If you can keep that in mind, it will help you to respond in a respectful and appropriate manner, particularly when they are insecure and agitated.
+Understand that narcissists lack empathy and that their world is all about them.
+Keep that in mind, and it will help you to respond in a respectful and appropriate manner, particularly when they are agitated.

 According to psychologists, there are two main types of narcissism: “vulnerable” and “grandiose” (Rose, 2002; Wright, 2016).